 • Close background apps and launchers

-• Keep graphics drivers updated
+• Keep integrated graphics drivers updated

 • Avoid overlays and recording software

-FAQs: About Free PC Games That Dont Need a GPU
+FAQs: About Free PC Games That Don’t Need a GPU

 Can I play these games on a work or school PC?

 Technically yes, but only if policies allow it.
 Performance-wise, most office PCs can handle Tier 1 and some Tier 2 games.
+The bigger risk is IT policy, not the frame rate.

 Is 4GB of RAM enough?